KernCore91/-SC-Counter-Strike-1.6-Weapons-Project/README.md

 * Use any assets included in this project without crediting who made them.
 * Earn money from this pack or any other assets used.
 * Upload it somewhere else without credits.
+* Convert the code to any other programming/scripting language without permission.

 ## Updates